 Before the election, Muhammadu Buhari promised to destroy corruption and many people started applauding him.
 As a good history student, I was not swayed by that assertion and so far, I have not been proven wrong given his escapades in the movie, Buhari vs. Corruption 1.0.

 Is it Alex Ekwueme, Fela Anikulapo-Kuti or the famous Umaru Dikko Saga?
-(Oh Ye Nigerian youth, read up that Umaru Dikko bit, it’s nothing short of legendary!)
-Buhari’s class of FIGHTING corruption is “CIA-class.”
+(Oh Ye Nigerian youth, read up that Umaru Dikko bit, it's nothing short of legendary!)
+Buhari's style of FIGHTING corruption is “CIA-style.”
 The man does not play!
 But… but… but the sincerity of this FIGHT is something that is yet to be proven overtime because it is currently panning out the same way it did in 1984.
 The masses always suffer severe economic turmoil.